whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-spring/10-rephotography-critique-zine-intro/10-07-zine-assignment.md

 ## Assignment Requirements

+1. Produce a narrative work using the zine format
+2. Use two types of printing
-- Use laser printing and digital process on one side of the paper
+   - laser printing and digital process on one side of the paper
    - Use screen printing on the reverse side of the paper
+3. Participate in collaborative zine exchange
-- Produce a minimum of 1 zine per student in the class
+   - Produce a minimum of 1 zine per student in the class, you may produce more copies

 ## Assignment Overview